What’s the Difference Between ASL Interpreters and Certified Deaf Interpreters?

 Availability

-In a perfect world, a CDI should always be present to interpret for deaf individuals, especially in high-risk situations such as doctor’s appointments, court hearings, banking appointments, or when the deaf person is a minor or a senior citizen.
+In a perfect world, a CDI should always be present to provide interpreting services to deaf individuals, especially in high-risk situations such as doctor’s appointments, court hearings, banking appointments, or when the deaf person is a minor or a senior citizen.
 Unlike ASL interpreters, however, there is a substantial shortage of CDIs because not enough deaf people are getting certified.
 Among thousands of deaf people, there may only be one or two CDIs.
 Many organizations are also hesitant to pay for both an ASL interpreter and a CDI, which does not help alleviate the shortage.

 Related Blogs